ros-navigation/docs.nav2.org/docs/tutorials/docs/integrating_vio.md

   </div>
 </h1>

-#### NOTE
+!!! note

     While we use the Stereolabs SDK and ZED X camera, this tutorial may be broadly used with other solutions.
 However, we recommend this option as an optimized solution that is tightly-coupling to the camera hardware and Jetson compute architecture for high performance and fast out-of-the-box results.
 It is Open Navigation’s experience that it can take months of testing of open-source VIO solutions and attempting to fix time synchronization issues with Stereo camera ROS drivers to achieve results of practical quality.
 This is very conveniently a one stop shop integrated solution.

 ## Setting Up the ZED X Camera